Notice

 Goto first page

 In addition, our Financing Department negotiates the conditions for the sale of our wind farms with the respective clients.
 We work with different categories of investors in order to remain independent.
 In recent years, energy providers, especially regional or municipal utilities, have acquired a large proportion of our wind farms.
 We also maintain good relationships with financial investors such as insurance companies.
-ABO Wind traditionally places great value on citizen participation.
+ABO Energy traditionally places great value on citizen participation.
 We work closely with cooperatives.

 Goto first page

 The economic basis for the operation of wind farms is the remuneration of the electricity.
 With most projects, we participate in national tariff tenders.
 We analyse the market carefully in order to achieve adequate prices and remain competitive in the long term.
 Private-law electricity supply contracts with utilities or large consumers are also playing an increasingly important role.
-ABO Wind also has a lot of experience with these Power Purchase Agreements (PPAs).
+ABO Energy also has a lot of experience with these Power Purchase Agreements (PPAs).

 Goto first page